 Well, as I have stated elsewhere, on more than one occasion, the Harry Potter fandom has no shortage of Slytherin apologists.

-My own feeling is that we might do best to give a bit less weight to the fact that Slytherin eventually split with the other three Founders and a bit more to the fact that he had joined in with them on a project of this magnitude in the first place.
+My own feeling is that we might do best to give a bit less weight to the fact that Slytherin eventually split with the other three Founders and a bit more to the fact that he had joined in with them on a project of such a magnitude in the first place.
 For I seriously doubt that either Gryffindor or Slytherin would have ever chosen to be partners in such a monumental endeavor if they had started out so thoroughly at odds over a matter that was so basic to its purpose.
 It must have been obvious going into the Project that they were all four engaged upon what would probably turn out to be their life’s work.

 Even the Sorting Hat was finally forced to remind everyone that Godric and Salazar had originally been the best of friends.
 And that Slytherin’s leaving the school was felt to be a definite loss, rather than a “good riddance”.